tmiess/G.O.A.T.-Farm/README.md

 </p>
 </br>

-## and type in the name of your GOAT and hit BahBah to add him/her to the herd.
+## type in the name of your GOAT, and hit *BahBah* to add him/her to the herd.
 This is is all subjective, so any GOAT is welcome to join.
 Let's type in Einstein for this example.

 </br>
 <p align="center">